mamnuya/Selfish-Notes/README.md

 #### Output File Format
 If a file existing with the desire output file name, it will be appended to upon the "quit" command.
 If a file does not already exist with the desired output file name, a new file will be created then appeneded to.
 This is a great way to record entries per day by assigning an output file name by day, or record entries over a longer period of time.

+The output file follows the format as indicated by the [reusedoutput.txt](https://github.com/mamnuya/Selfish-Notes/blob/main/reusedoutput.txt) file in the directory.
+This output file uses [testinput.txt](https://github.com/mamnuya/Selfish-Notes/blob/main/testinput.txt) as an input file.

 This file produces the following section format:
 ```
 --QUOTES--